GIP-ITC-UniversityTwente/STUDENT-Maleki-Refugee-Visualization/README.md

 Prototype Web visualisation as part of MSc Thesis:
 VISUALIZATION OF TRENDS IN OD MATRIX DATA

-MARAL MALEKI
+By MARAL MALEKI

-ITC-University of Twente
+ITC-University of Twente,
 Enschede, The Netherlands, February, 2016